Noah250201/Simulationsprojekt/README.md

 Backend will be done in java Springboot

-Frontend will consist of html, css, and ReactJS
+Frontend will consist of html, css, and ChartJS

 Database will (probably) be in Postgres